iltommi/qdb-documentation/source/reference/qdbd.rst

 -----------

 .. note::
-    Persistence option are global for any given ring.
+    Persistence options are global for any given ring.

 Data is persisted on disk, by default in a `db` directory under the current working directory.
 You can change this to any directory you want using the :option:`-r` option.
 All nodes will use the same directory as this is a global parameter.